OctopusDeploy/docs/docs/guides/azure-deployments/resource-groups/deploy-using-an-azure-resource-group-template.md

 Please be aware that the URI you configure for the linked templates and parameters files must be publicly accessible by the Azure Resource Manager.
 For example: [https://www.contoso.com/AzureTemplates/newStorageAccount.json.](https://www.contoso.com/AzureTemplates/newStorageAccount.json.)

-Learn more about [linked templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates) and refer toÂ [this discussion](http://help.octopusdeploy.com/discussions/questions/7652-azure-resource-management-templates)Â for more details.
+Learn more about [linked templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates) and refer to [this discussion](http://help.octopusdeploy.com/discussions/questions/7652-azure-resource-management-templates) for more details.
 :::